nayon-kumar/wanderlust-server/README.md

 This server uses **JWT authentication** with `jose-cjs`.

-Protected routes require an Authorization header
+Protected routes require an Authorization header.